RocketCommunicationsInc/astro/README.md

 For more information, see https://www.astrouxds.com/releases/

-## Deprecations

-Most of our component's CSS Custom Properties are now deprecated and will be removed in 7.0.
-Please see our [migration guide](./MIGRATION.md) for more information on how you can prepare for this change.

 ## Contributing

 Interested in submitting a new PR?
 Check out our [contributing guide](./CONTRIBUTING.md) for more information.